Lightnet/pyentitycraft/README.md

 ```
 pip3 install --user pipenv
 ```
 Note this will install virtual environment to deal with python and packages different versions.
-In case of build error.
+In case of build conlfict error.

 Create folder current project dir:
 ```